-The manuscripts of the middle ages are the source of a lively and enduring interest.
+The manuscripts of the Middle Ages are the source of lively and enduring interest.
 Their popularity has persisted well into the age of print and digital media, where they continue to command a lasting imaginative appeal.
 To turn their pages is to make tactile contact with the past.
-It evokes a sense of continuity; it invites comparison.
+It evokes a sense of continuity and invites comparison.
 In their pages we find traces of lives long gone—the wear and tear of frequent thumbing, annotations in the margins, obituaries attached to the text—and signs of their importance to their owners, for whom manuscripts were prized and often personalized possessions.
-In all cases they were written (scriptum) by hand (manū), and many manuscripts were illuminated, embellished with gold and precious pigments and containing carefully wrought initials and illustrations.
-Even with the advent of print and movable type in the fifteenth century, many of these decorated elements remained, evidencing the longstanding and important connection between books and material culture.
+In all cases, they were written (scriptum) by hand (manū), and many were illuminated, or embellished with gold and precious pigments and adorned with carefully wrought initials and illustrations.
+Even with the advent of print and movable type during the fifteenth century, many of these decorated elements remained, evidencing the longstanding and important connection between books and material culture.

 Of the manuscripts and printed books on display here, many are illuminated, some lavishly, while others are more standard and less ornate editions.
-Yet they all brim with signs of use and cast an illuminating light on life in the later middle ages and beyond.
-Books were far less common then than they are today, though they nevertheless served important educational and devotional roles for those who owned or used them.
-Several of those displayed here contain the annotations made by students, teachers, and others who studied the text, while others were used by priests and preachers who provided religious guidance and instruction to their communities.
-The Psalter and the Book of Hours were objects used for individual prayer and devotion, while the Office of the Dead bears signs of its use by a religious community who turned its pages every.
-These manuscripts and printed books, whose contents range from literary to liturgical and legal to theological, invite us to consider change and continuity as we turn their pages.
-We contemplate the changes to the centrality of religious observance in structuring our days while we recognize a certain continuity as we encounter the manuscripts’ myriad marginal annotations.
+Yet they all brim with signs of use and cast an illuminating light on life in the later Middle Ages and beyond.
+Books were far less common during this period than they are today, though they nevertheless served important educational and devotional roles for those who owned or used them.
+Several of those displayed here contain annotations made by students, teachers, and others who studied the text, while others were used by priests and preachers who provided religious guidance and instruction to their communities.
+The Psalter and the Book of Hours were objects used for individual prayer and devotion, while the Office of the Dead bears signs of its use by a religious community who turned its pages on many occasions.
+These manuscripts and printed books (incunables), whose contents range from literary to liturgical and legal to theological, invite us to consider historical change and continuity as we turn their pages.
+We contemplate the decline in the centrality of religious observance since the period of these manuscripts, while at the same time we recognize a certain continuity between then and now as we encounter the manuscripts’ myriad of marginal annotations.

 Curated by students at the University of Guelph in History 4700: Matthew Belo, Tyler Boothby, Sara Filipopoulos, Judy Li, Evangeline Mann, Mathieu Martel, Keegan McNaught, Andrew Northey, Talia Sicoly, Nicholas Snow, Josie Thomas, Paul Watson, Broghan White, Margarita Wilson, Kristian Zlatanovski